pdebelak/peterdebelak.com/_posts/2016-11-16-testing-phoenix-views.md

 ---

-One of the things that immediately appealed to me about Phoenix coming from Rails was the way it handled views instead of Rails' helpers.
-Once I started creating functions in my views that returned html, however, I was instantly confused about how to test them.
+One of the things that immediately appealed to me about Phoenix coming from Rails its views.
+Once I started creating functions in my views that returned HTML, however, I was instantly confused about how to test them.

-I was making a function in my LayoutView that rendered a link for a site's navigation.
+I was making a function in my `LayoutView` that rendered a link for a site's navigation.
 It included some css framework boilerplate stuff and would also add the `is-active` class if the current path matched the link's path.
 I wanted to write a test like this: